ZaparooProject/zaparoo-floppy/README.md

 # Zaparoo Floppy Serial Interface
-A ardunio based project to launch games on the [Zaparoo](https://tapto.wiki/Main_Page) platform via the contents of a floppy disc using the Adafruit Floppy FeatherWing.
+A ardunio based project to launch games on the [Zaparoo](https://wiki.zaparoo.org/Main_Page) platform via the contents of a floppy disc using the Adafruit Floppy FeatherWing.

 ## How It Works
 A microcontroller interfaces with the FeatherWing to connect a 34 pin floppy drive.
 The supporting libaries allow the controller to read from any 3.5 or 5.25 IBM PC compatible FAT floppy disk (so pretty much any 90s floppy drive will work).
 When a write-protected disc is inserted into the drive, the controller will look at the root of the disk for a file called "zaparoo.txt".
-The contents of this file are the same as the text in a standard Zaparoo nfc tag (See [TapScript](https://tapto.wiki/TapScript)).
+The contents of this file are the same as the text in a standard Zaparoo nfc tag (See [TapScript](https://wiki.zaparoo.org/TapScript)).
 Until another disk is inserted, the motor of the drive will not spin.

+## Why Only Write Protected Disks?
+The floppy drive bus does not have a dedicated pin that triggers when a disk is inserted.
+Other singals like the "READY" and "DISK CHANGE" only change when a new disk is inserted and the motor spins up.
+Polling those signals would cause the drive to constantly spin, adding additional wear and tear on the device.
+"WRITE PROTECT" is active only when a protected disk is in the drive and it will change when removed, allowing for motor free detection.

 ## Required Hardware
 1. Adafruit Floppy FeatherWing ([Buy](https://www.adafruit.com/product/5679) or [Build](https://github.com/adafruit/Adafruit_Floppy_FeatherWing_PCB)).